Haas F1 Team: Background

+Prior to the team’s official entry, Guenther Steiner developed a formal business plan during the late-2000s economic recession, detailing the operational and financial model for a prospective Formula 1 team.
+According to Steiner, support from established Formula 1 figures, including Niki Lauda and Jean Todt, played a role in securing the necessary approval for the team’s entry.

 Unrestricted by testing regulations until the time they actually entered Formula One, Haas shook its new car down in December 2015 ahead of official pre-season testing at Barcelona in early 2016.
 Haas approached Italian manufacturer Dallara to build their chassis, with a power unit supplied by Ferrari.
 Former Jaguar and Red Bull Racing technical director Guenther Steiner was the team principal for 10 years until 2024.
 Haas confirmed its new car had passed the mandatory FIA crash tests in January 2016.